caburj/mext/README.md

 # mext.js

-The goal of this project is to provide a way to extend a class in-place, more commonly known as monkey-patching.
+The goal of this project is to provide a way to extend a class in-place.
+This has similarity to extension methods of other programming languages.
+This however relies on class inheritance.
 The main idea is to declare a class using `defclass` and declare its extensions/patches using `extend`.
 With this series of declaration, the compiled class (containing the base and its extensions) is 'promised' thru `compile`.
 Look at the following for simple illustration: